unitedstates/congress/README.md

 The script will cache downloaded pages in a top-level `cache` directory, and output bulk data in a top-level `data` directory.

 Two bulk data output files will be generated for each object: a JSON version (data.json) and an XML version (data.xml).
-The XML version attempts to maintain backwards compatibility with the XML bulk data that [GovTrack.us](http://govtrack.us) has provided for years.
+The XML version attempts to maintain backwards compatibility with the XML bulk data that [GovTrack.us](https://www.govtrack.us) has provided for years.
 Add the --govtrack flag to get fully backward-compatible output using GovTrack IDs (otherwise the source IDs used for legislators is used).

 See the project wiki for documentation on the output format.

 Contributing
 ------------

 Pull requests with patches are awesome.
-Including unit tests is strongly encouraged ([example tests](https://github.com/unitedstates/congress/blob/master/test/test_bill_actions.py)).
+Unit tests are strongly encouraged ([example tests](https://github.com/unitedstates/congress/blob/master/test/test_bill_actions.py)).

 The best way to file a bug is to [open a ticket](https://github.com/unitedstates/congress/issues).